anewcomer/blackjack-trainer/.prompts/instructions.md

 Define the feature in documentation first to clarify requirements and usage before implementation.

+### 9. Saving Progress

+When a new feature is requested, add this to the project plan contained in [notes](./notes.md).

+When there has been significant progress made on any project feature, update the [notes](./notes.md) document with relevant status so that future Copilot sessions may pick up the context where it was left off.

 ## Finding Help

 If you need assistance with specific GitHub Copilot features or encounter issues: